Purple Martin Preservation Alliance

 video of martins bustling in the trees:

 Below is GoogleEarth Photo of the Lock 4 facility, 1 River Rd., Natrona, PA on the Allegheny River in northeast Allegheny County.
 The red lines converge in the lawn area containing the martin housing and the roosting trees.
 This is a restricted U.S. Army Corps of Engineers Facility, not open to the public.
 Viewing must be done from outside the fencing.
 The large parking lot to the east is a good vantage point.
-This is a large private parking lot that is usually pretty empty but I’d stay with my car.
-The other option is a small parklet just downstream of the Lock facility.
+This is a large private parking lot that is usually pretty empty but I’d stay with my vehicle.
+The other viewing area is a small parklet just downstream of the Lock 4 facility.
 This parklet can only be accessed by way of a dead end alley.
 The entrance to this alley is 0.36 south of the Lock facility off River Rd.
 The parklet viewing area is better for watching the large swirling formations that form above the river, but the parking lot viewing area is better for watching the martins as they come down into the trees, also a spectacular sight.
+Keep in mind this premigratory roost forms only in August.
+Mid to late August is the best viewing time.